junxit/us-congress-bills-115/metadata.md

 - 2017-06-19 — Message on Senate action sent to the House.
 - 2017-06-20 — Received in the House.
 - 2017-06-20 — Referred to the House Committee on the Judiciary.
+- 2017-10-03 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-10-03 — Considered as unfinished business. (consideration: CR H7728)
+- 2017-10-03 — Considered under suspension of the rules. (consideration: CR H7706-7709)
+- 2017-10-03 — DEBATE - The House proceeded with forty minutes of debate on S. 782.
+- 2017-10-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-10-03 — Mr. Goodlatte moved to suspend the rules and pass the bill, as amended.
+- 2017-10-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 3 (Roll no. 550). (text: CR H7706)
+- 2017-10-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 3 (Roll no. 550).(text: CR H7706)